 \section{Proof of Theorem 1.1}

 In this section, we prove the Theorem \ref{thm 1.1}.

-Inspired by the idea of the geometric measure theory \cite{m95} and the work of Feng and Huang \cite{fh12}, we first introduce an equivalent definition for neutralized Bowen topological entropy, called \emph{neutralized weighted Bowen topological entropy}, which allows us to define a positive bounded linear functional $L$ on the space consisting of all continuous functions of $X$.
+Inspired by the idea of the geometric measure theory \cite{m95} and the work of Feng and Huang \cite{fh12}, we first introduce an equivalent definition for neutralized Bowen topological entropy, called \emph{neutralized weighted Bowen topological entropy}, which allows us to define a positive bounded linear functional $L$ on continuous function space of $X$.
 Then \emph{Riesz representation theorem} can be applied to produce a Borel probability measure $\mu \in \mathcal{M}(X)$ with $\mu(K)=1$ so that $M_{\epsilon}(K) \leq \underline{h}_{\mu}^{\widetilde{BK}}(T,2\epsilon).$